amoraara/amoraara/README.md

-Hi!
-I’m Ara Jane Amora, an aspiring Web Developer currently learning HTML and CSS.
-While I’m just starting out and don’t have any projects or awards yet, I’m excited to grow my skills and build a portfolio soon!
+Hello!
+I’m Ara Jane Amora, an aspiring web developer who is actively honing my skills in HTML and CSS.
+While I'm in the early stages of my journey and haven't yet completed any projects or received awards, I am incredibly motivated to develop my abilities and create a strong portfolio in the near future.

-I absolutely love learning new technologies, and I also enjoy reading books and listening to music in my free time.
-My goal is to become a successful web developer, and I’m passionate about growing every day.
+I have a genuine passion for learning new technologies, which fuels my excitement for this field.
+In addition to coding, I love diving into books and listening to music during my downtime.
+My ultimate aim is to become a successful web developer, and I am committed to continuous growth and improvement every single day.

-Feel free to connect with me:

-📧 Gmail: arajaneamora2@gmail.com
-💼 LinkedIn: linkedin.com/in/ara-jane-amora-74629833b
-Let’s learn and build together!